 Jaw Pain and Dysfunction

 Common symptoms of TMJ disorders may occur under stress.
 Patients with temporomandibular joint disorders may hear their jaw pop or click or can have trouble opening and closing their mouths.
 If you notice yourself clenching your teeth throughout the day, try to relax your jaw.
 Bite misalignment may also cause jaw dysfunction but can be treated with orthodontics.
 In severe cases, TMJ can lead to issues with speaking or eating.
+If you want more information on how we diagnose and treat TMJ disorders, please visit TMJ treatment.

 Headaches and Pain